TIMHX/simple_crawler/README.md

     pip install uv
     ```

-2.  **Create `pyproject.toml`**: Ensure you have a `pyproject.toml` file in the root directory of the project with the following content:
+2.  **Install Dependencies**: Ensure you have a `pyproject.toml` file in the root directory of the project.
+Navigate to the project's root directory in your terminal and run:
-    ```toml
-    [project]
-    name = "simple-crawler"
-    version = "0.1.0"
-    dependencies = [
-        "requests",
-        "beautifulsoup4",
-        "PyYAML",
-    ]
-    ```

-3.  **Install Dependencies**: Navigate to the project's root directory in your terminal and run:
     ```bash
     uv sync
     ```
-    This will create a virtual environment and install the necessary packages, including `PyYAML`.
+    This will create a virtual environment and install the necessary packages, including `requests`, `beautifulsoup4`, and `PyYAML`.

 ## Usage